 The closer a server is to your location, the better the connection speed.
-PureVPN has a global network of 750+ servers in 141 countries.
-So, it doesn’t matter where you’re using the Internet from, you’ll always get a blazing-fast VPN connection.
+PureVPN has a global network of 2000+ servers in 140+ countries.
+Therefore, it doesn’t matter where you’re using the Internet from, you’ll always get a blazing-fast VPN connection.

 3. 24/7 Customer Support

 Unlike free VPNs who don’t cater to the needs of their users, you get round-the-clock support when you use a paid VPN service.
 The subscription you pay also includes top-notch customer support that you may need in the future.